Wildapfel/Wildapfel/README.md

 ## Hello World

+- My profile is meant to give you a little insight into my workflow as a bioinformatician (portfolio

 <!--
 **Wildapfel/Wildapfel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.